ruffknight/Breeze-App/README.md

 Breeze was conceptualized as a response to the unique challenges brought about by the COVID-19 pandemic.
 Our team, comprising individuals with diverse skills, came together to develop an application that would address the evolving needs of individuals during these trying times.

-The process included a project pitch, user research as well as findings analysis and synthesis, prototyping (from low to high fidelity), user testing throughout, and the development of a functional prototype.
+The process included a project pitch, user research, findings analysis and synthesis, prototyping (from low to high fidelity), user testing throughout, and the development of a functional prototype.
 Every week the team prepared visual presentations distilling the prior week's efforts and findings.
-In the end the team prepared a final presentation summarizing the process and produced a report documenting the process and final product achieved.
+In the end, the team designed a final presentation summarizing the process and produced a report documenting the process and final product achieved.
 The app's core features include guided meditation, to-do list management, and access to resources for seeking help when needed.

 ### Technology Stack

 The project utilizes the following stack:

 - HTML, CSS, JavaScript for frontend development.
-- Figma for high fidelity prototyping.
+- Figma for high-fidelity prototyping.
 - Git for version control and remote collaboration of the team.

 ### Team Members